shivanshdave/2020-432/homework/hw06/README.md

 ## Submitting the Homework

-Submit Homework 6 by sending the link of your website (and any special information you want to pass along) to Dr. Love via email with the subject line: Homework 6: My Website.
+Submit Homework 6 by sending the link of your website (and any special information you want to pass along) to Dr. Love via email with the subject line: `Homework 6: My Website` by 5 PM on 2020-05-04.
 This is an individual assignment.